 3. A panini machine or an electric hot-plate can also be used to toast the scones.

-The order of cream and jam on a scone is a topic of much debate in the UK, with two main schools of thought typically associated with two different English regions-Cornwall and Devon.
+The order of cream and jam on a scone is a topic of much debate in the UK, with two main schools of thought typically associated with two different English regions- Cornwall and Devon.

-The "Devonshire" or "Devon" method spreads a layer of clotted cream onto the scone first, before applying a spoonful of jam on top.
+However, the "Devonshire" or "Devon" method spreads a layer of clotted cream onto the scone first, before applying a spoonful of jam on top.
 Fans of this method believe the cream acts much like butter on bread, with the jam as the topping.

 A cream tea is a traditional British custom that is especially popular in the southwest of England, particularly in the counties of Devon and Cornwall.
-It's often served in the afternoon and is a simple, yet fun meal.
+It's often served in the afternoon and is a simple, fun meal.

+A classic cream tea consists of scones, jam, clotted cream or whipped cream, and a pot of tea.
 The scones are split open, spread with jam and topped with a dollop of clotted cream (or vice versa), and served alongside the tea.

 Afternoon tea is a British tradition that started in the early 19th century and it typically consists of a variety of small, dainty, bite-sized foods served with a pot of tea.